authplz/authplz-core/README.md

 ------

-If you have any questions, comments, or suggestions, feel free to open an issue or a pull request.
+If you have any questions, comments, or suggestions, feel free to contact us (uhh, me) on gitter or to open an issue or a pull request.